Leave Management - (includes parental leave)

-- In exceptional circumstances a staff member may carry forward up to ten (10) working days of unused Annual Leave.
-Exceptional circumstances may include personal circumstances; or may arise from the operations of Otago Polytechnic Limited.
-The maximum of ten (10) working days must be approved by the staff member’s Formal Leader and may carry conditions.
+- In exceptional circumstances, a staff member may carry forward up to ten (10) working days of unused Annual Leave.
+The maximum of ten (10) working days must be approved by the staff member's Leader and may carry conditions.

-- Long Service Leave is for professional/general staff only, and if applicable will be shown on the staff member’s leave balance within ME@OP at the date the entitlement becomes due.
+- Long Service Leave is for professional/general staff only, and if applicable, will be shown on the staff member's leave balance within ME@OP at the date the entitlement becomes

 - It must be used within five (5) years of receiving the entitlement or it will be forfeited.

-- The work is unforeseen, significant, unplanned, not standard and timeframe for completion is non-negotiable.
+- The work is unforeseen, significant, unplanned, and not standard and the timeframe for completion is non-negotiable.

 - Prior approval from the Formal Leader must be obtained.

-- Time in Lieu must be taken within one-two (1-2) months it is accumulated, at a mutually agreed time or it will be forfeited (it cannot be carried over).
+- Time in Lieu must be taken within 1-2 months of it being accumulated, at a mutually agreed time or it will be forfeited (it cannot be carried over).
 This must be taken at a time when appropriate cover is available.